sgtlambda/worq/README.md

 ##### `[ Promise ] Worqer.close( [ boolean, optional ] graceful = true )`

-Requests for the handle to close
+Returns a promise for the handle to close.

 **graceful** - Whether to let jobs in the job queue run first.
 If not, only lets currently running jobs finish and rejects any other jobs in the the job queue.